3ofcoins/idk-repo/README.md

  - Ruby 1.9.3 with Rubygems and Bundler (rvm or rbenv is recommended)
  - VirtualBox and Vagrant
  - Python 2.6+ (to generate Sphinx documentation)
+ - C development environment (to install some of Ruby and Python packages)
  - GNU Autoconf 2.69+ (optional, to regenerate bootstrap configuration script if needed)

+Once you have these, run `./do bootstrap` to install all the software.

+> This is supposed to get easier over time, as we figure out how to
+> automate installation of the prerequisites.